cmoberg/netconf-yang-training/example-confd/README.md

 # Running the examples using the ConfD NETCONF server

-This directory contains a set of python scripts to exercise basic NETCONF operations towards a ConfD-based.
+This directory contains a set of python scripts to exercise basic NETCONF operations towards a ConfD-based environment.
 At the time of writing, this works well for me using ConfD 6.4.3 downloaded from the [Tail-f website](http://www.tail-f.com/confd-basic/).
 Your mileage may vary.

 # Setting up ConfD